Classification of Psychiatric Disorders

 F3: Mood (affective) disorders.

-F4: Neurotic, stress related and somatoform disorders.
+F4: Unstable, stress related and somatoform disorders.

 F5: Behavioural syndromes associated with physiological disturbances also physical factors.